jfrog/jfrog-mission-control-2.0/OnBoardingScripts/README.md

     Specific repositories on which to apply the permission target.
 This is a comma separated value.

-Additional information can be found at:https://www.jfrog.com/confluence/display/MC/Configuration+DSL+2.0
+Additional information can be found at : https://www.jfrog.com/confluence/display/MC/Configuration+DSL+2.0